Face posets of tropical polyhedra and monomial ideals

 A union of shifted copies of the positive orthant is a seemingly simple but fundamental object in mathematics.
 We call such an object a \emph{monomial tropical polyhedron}.
 It occurs in the study of monomial ideals in commutative algebra~\cite{MillerSturmfels:2005}, in multicriteria and vector optimisation~\cite{Ehrgott:2005,Jahn:2011}, in order theory~\cite{Trotter:1992} and tropical convexity~\cite{JoswigLoho:2017}.
 While the starting point of our investigation is the search for the concept of \emph{faces} of \emph{tropical polyhedra}, arising from convexity over the $(\max,+)$-semiring, we do not focus on the geometric viewpoint but rather on the combinatorial side of a face poset.
 Our work demonstrates that the search for the `right' notion of faces for a tropical polytope is actually a far deeper question that branches out into commutative algebra and order theory.

-In the development of the theory of tropical polyhedra, it turned out that the classical approaches to the definition of a \emph{face} are all flawed, see~\cite{Joswig:2005,DevelinYu:2007,GaubertKatz:2011,AllamigeonKatz:2013,AllamigeonBenchimolGaubertJoswig:2015,AllamigeonKatz:2017}.
-Our work emerges from the introduction of the \emph{vertex-facet lattice}, introduced in Section \ref{sec:vertex+facet+lattice}.
+In the development of the theory of tropical polyhedra, it turned out that the classical approaches to the definition of a \emph{face} are all flawed, see~\cite{Joswig:2005,DevelinYu:2007,GaubertKatz:2011,AllamigeonKatz:2013,AllamigeonBenchimolGaubertJoswig:2015,AllamigeonKatz:2017}; they do not properly tile the boundary of the polyhedra, they do not fulfil the desirable characterization of a face in terms of its defining vertices or do not tie in with the extremality property arising from linear programming.
+Our work emerges from the introduction of the \emph{vertex-facet lattice}, defined in Section \ref{sec:vertex+facet+lattice}.
 This is a new \emph{face lattice} for monomial tropical polyhedra, building on work from Joswig~\cite{Joswig:2005} and from Develin and Yu~\cite{DevelinYu:2007}.
 We define it as the intersection lattice of the vertices contained in the facets, which are well-defined for monomial tropical polyhedra.
-As attaching geometric data to this notion of face can be undesirable as already demonstrated in~\cite{DevelinYu:2007}, we view it as a purely combinatorial object.
+As the work ~\cite{DevelinYu:2007} exhibited and we also demonstrate later, it is subtle to put this notion of face in correspondence with parts of the boundary of the tropical polyhedron, therefore we view it as a purely combinatorial object.
 The restriction to monomial tropical polyhedra is justified because they form the building blocks for general tropical polyhedra.

 \begin{theoremnonum}[{Prop.~\ref{prop:monomial+cone+decomp}}] A $d$-dimensional tropical polyhedron is the intersection of $d+1$ monomial tropical polyhedra, one for each possible affine tropical direction. \end{theoremnonum}